How messaging impacts a conversation's lifecycle

 An immediate and positive impact

-Using smart capacity management, LivePerson will instantly increase the capacity of agents communicating with consumers via messaging.
+Using Dynamic Capacity management, LivePerson will instantly increase the capacity of agents communicating with consumers via messaging.
 This will have a domino effect on other metrics, ensuring that queue size is kept down and consumer satisfaction is driven upwards.

 - Agents are kept at maximum capacity, whenever they are online and available.